-These are three presentations I have given over the years.
+These are five presentations I have given over the years.
 The first is a fairly comprehensive look at all of Christopher Alexander’s work aside from "Notes on the Synthesis of Form" (which I regard as juvenalia) covering both pattern languages and his most recent work called, "The Nature of Order."
 The second talk is the parts of the first talk that deal only with "The Nature of Order."
 The third is a comprehensive look at "The Nature of Order," but it's a very large file.
 The fourth is based on a paper I did with Jenny Quillien on Alexander's research.
 The fifth is a polemic about how the so-called "Design Patterns" community has failed to comprehend Alexander's work.'

 I have done some work to adapt the ideas in "The Nature of Order" to poetry, and some stuff I wrote about that can be found on this page.

 In my book of essays.
 "Patterns of Software," and in some other publications, I have published a list of nine pieces of advice for scientific and technical writers.
 Usually they are printed in a larger essay, but I’ve seen it posted on doors at some schools.

 In 1999, Spencer Reiss, one of the senior editors for Wired magazine, asked me to write a short essay having to do with the then-coming millennium.
 I wrote this essay for him - and he liked it - but he moved onto another job before he could publish it.
 See what you think of it.